RavenClan Overview

 Birth of Kits

-When a queen gives birth, the Clan starts preparing for a week-long party that will begin a week after the kits are born.
+When a queen gives birth, the Clan starts preparing for a week-long party that will begin a half moon after the kits are born.
 Usually, cats are told to bring healing herbs, pelts, or gifts for the mother, which they will present on the first day of the party.
 The celebration continues for the entire week, each day with more cats arriving, and it’s during this time that the other Clans who are looking for new blood will negotiate for kits.

 On the final day of the celebration, a festival is held.
 At the end, the queen will officially present her kits to the Clan and announce their names.
 This is followed by the Clan introducing themselves to the kits and giving them toys.